tetragravity/Pokemon-API-App/README.md

 * A user can double click a 'Team Pokemon' to remove it from their team.
 * A user can single click 'Any Pokemon' to see their statistics.
 * A user can search for specific pokemon.
+* A user cannot have more than 5 Pokemon on their team.
+* A user cannot add the same Pokemon to their team.

 ### Built With
 React.js